Dragsters/Nutrihelp/.github/ISSUE_TEMPLATE/bug-or-issue.md

 ---
 name: Bug or Issue
-about: This template helps to provide structure for any issue
+about: Suggest an Implementation, Bug, or another issue
 title: "[Fix]"
 labels: ''
 assignees: ''